open-atmos/PySDM/paper/paper.md

   a function of dry aerosol composition and wet radius, are: `'Constant'`, `'CompressedFilmOvadnevaite'` (@Ovadnevaite_et_al_2017), `'CompressedFilmRuehl'` (@Ruehl_et_al_2016), and `'SzyszkowskiLangmuir'` following the Szyszkowski-Langmuir equation.
-Parameters for the three surface-partitioning models must be specified as shown in the example below, and a full comparison of surface-partitioning options can be found in the `Singer_Ward` example.
+Parameters for the three surface-partitioning models must be specified as shown below.
+A full comparison of the four surface tension models can be found in the `Singer_Ward` example.
 ```python
 from PySDM import Formulae
 f = Formulae(